Morphology in Flowering Plants

 • Polyadelphous: Stamens in more than two bundles (e.g., citrus).

-• Length Variation: Different filament lengths within a flower (e.g., Salvia, mustard).
+• Length Variation of Stamens: Different filament lengths within a flower (e.g., Salvia, mustard).

 4. Gynoecium